Remote Protocol

 Other Tools

-The Firefox remote agent is a low-level debugging interface based
+The Firefox Remote Protocol is a low-level debugging interface.

 With it, you can inspect the state and control execution of documents